-We are currently moving into our brand-new research building, located across the street of the Kyoto University Hospital.
+We have moved into our brand-new research building, located across the street from Kyoto University Hospital.
 The official Opening Ceremony of the new building will take place on 12th November 2024.

-With a total floorspace of 9500 m2 over 5 floors, the new building will provide laboratory and office space for up to 300 scientists, research fellows, students, or visitors, with additional room for shared facilities and special instrumentation, including a dedicated animal facility in the basement.
-The first floor of the building will host a multi-functional hall for conferences and cultural events, space for exhibitions and educational activities, and a cafeteria.
+With a total floorspace of 9500 m2 over 5 floors, the new building provides laboratory and office space for up to 300 scientists, research fellows, students, or visitors, with additional room for shared facilities and special instrumentation, including a dedicated animal facility in the basement.
+The first floor of the building hosts the Nitori Hall, a multi-functional hall for conferences and cultural events, space for exhibitions and educational activities, and a cafeteria.

 Industry Sponsorship and Industry Collaborations